-We generally consider the most striking symptom of weight gain to be the weight itself (because it’s such a visual cue), but really the weight gain is often a symptom of something else altogether.
+We generally consider the most common symptom of weight gain to be the weight itself (because it’s such a visual cue), but really the weight gain is often a symptom of something else altogether.

 When it comes to weight management, hindsight is always 20/20.
 We can almost always look back at our lives after we’ve gained some weight and pinpoint exactly what caused the weight gain.

 Weight gain is usually attributed to depression, anxiety, or other negative feelings.
-To numb these feelings, we turn to food — which gives us a boost of serotonin and dopamine as well as feelings of nostalgia.
+To numb these feelings, we sometimes turn to food — which gives us a boost of serotonin and dopamine as well as feelings of nostalgia.